Izabella Tabarovsky

-Izabella Tabarovsky (b.
-1969 or 1970) is a Soviet-born writer and activist specializing in Eastern European history and contemporary antisemitism.
+Izabella Tabarovsky (born 1970) is a Soviet-born writer and activist specializing in Eastern European history and contemporary antisemitism.
 She is the Kennan Institute Senior Advisor on Regional Partnerships and Programming.

 Early life and education

 Tabarovsky grew up in Novosibirsk, Siberia and immigrated to the United States from the USSR with her family in 1990.
 Her great-grandfather was imprisoned in Siberia by Stalin.